Software Developer vs. Software Engineer: Differences + More

 The salary range for each field

-The median annual base salary for software developers working in the US is $77,550 a year, with a range between $55,000 and $113,000 a year [2].
-The median annual base salary for software engineers working in the United States is $99,463 and a range of between $67,000 and $135,000 a year [3].
+The median annual base salary for software developers working in the US is $80,004 a year, with a range between $57,000 and $116,000 a year [2].
+The median annual base salary for software engineers working in the United States is $95,195 and a range of between $69,000 and $137,000 per year [3].
+Factors such as location, industry, experience, and company can all play a role in salary.

-Pursuing certification or degrees
+Pursuing certificates or degrees

-As of 2024, 73 percent of software engineers and software developers working in the US have earned a bachelor’s degree, and 20 percent have a master’s degree [5].
+As of 2025, 73 percent of software engineers and software developers working in the US have earned a bachelor’s degree, and 20 percent have a master’s degree [5].
+An associate degree in information technology or computer science can provide access to some entry-level jobs, but some employers may request a bachelor's degree for software engineers.

-For software developers, most employers may require a degree in software development or other areas such as computer science, computer programming, and related disciplines.
-As with software engineering, a master’s degree in software development might improve your chances of pursuing management positions.
+For software developers, employers may require a degree in software development or other areas such as computer science, computer programming, and related disciplines.
+Earning a master’s degree for either role allows you to pursue research, management, and information security careers.

 Have career questions?
 We have answers.